 The childcare element

-The limited capability for work-related activity element
+The limited capability for work and work-related activity element

 The carer element